 The infamous photo of the narrator in the chicken mask during his chastisement of the player.
 Might we add, a photo that is upside-down — as if the developers didn't think the chicken mask was already a random enough detail.
 The fact that the viewer was already exposed to random pictures of race cars and pandas at the beginning of the game and yet the picture still managed to be bizarre anyways is really saying something.

-Another narmy moment is after John says "I don't want you for a night.
-I want you for a lifetime.", a clichéd but somewhat heartwarming line, he says "I've been searching for me... for you...", and not only does the blatantly obvious flubbing of the line make it in, but so do the actors laughing about it.
+Narm Charm: John says "I don't want you for a night.
+I want you for a lifetime.", a clichéd but nevertheless somewhat heartwarming line.
+Subverted when he then says "I've been searching for me... for you...", and not only does the blatantly obvious flubbing of the line make it in, but so do the actors laughing about it.

 Nightmare Fuel: The image of John's mother that appears at the end of his dream.